 Salicylic acid on the face

-Salicylic acid, belonging to the group of beta-hydroxy acids (BHA), is a reliable ally in the care of oily, combination, and acne-prone skin.
-Its ability to penetrate deep into pores and strong keratolytic properties make it effectively combat excessive keratinization of the epidermis and cleanse the skin of impurities.
-This versatile ingredient not only regulates sebum secretion but also helps in fighting acne and post-inflammatory hyperpigmentation.
+Salicylic acid, belonging to the group of beta hydroxy acids (BHA), is a reliable ally in the care of oily, combination, and acne-prone skin.
+Its ability to deeply penetrate pores and strong keratolytic properties make it effectively combat excessive skin keratinization and cleanse the skin of impurities.
+This versatile ingredient not only regulates sebum production but also helps in fighting acne and post-inflammatory hyperpigmentation.

 What is salicylic acid and how does it work on the skin?

-Salicylic acid is an organic chemical compound from the group of beta-hydroxy acids (BHA).
-Thanks to its lipophilicity, it dissolves well in fats, allowing it to penetrate deeply into the skin pores and easily pass through the sebum layer.
+Salicylic acid is an organic chemical compound from the group of beta hydroxy acids (BHA).
+Due to its lipophilicity, it dissolves well in fats, allowing it to penetrate deeply into the skin pores and easily pass through the sebum layer.

 Its key properties include:

-• strong keratolytic action - effectively exfoliates dead skin cells by loosening intercellular connections and preventing excessive keratinization,
+• strong keratolytic action - effectively exfoliates dead skin cells, loosening intercellular connections and preventing excessive keratinization,

 • antibacterial properties - inhibits the growth of Propionibacterium acnes bacteria,